 As with lower rainfall grassy ecosystems, land use planning units that contained priority vegetation landscapes for closed shrubland restoration were prioritised using Marxan With Zones.
-The output from this analysis is presented in Figure 10.
+The output from this analysis is presented in Figure 11.
 This prioritisation was based on two parameters: the distance of a planning unit from an occupied planning unit, and the area of mapped remnant vegetation within the planning unit.
 Marxan then selects planning units based on the lowest ecological 'cost' in achieving the area target (in this case, 25,000 ha across the landscape).
 These high priority planning units can then be used to assess further on-ground investigations, particularly regarding socio-economic considerations (such as landowner willingness) and restoration opportunities (e.g. current land-use or current state).

-Figure 10.
+Figure 11.
 Prioritised planning units for the restoration of priority closed shrubland ecosystems in the southern Mt Lofty Ranges landscape.
 Colour scale reflects the percent of Marxan simulations in which the planning unit was included in the solution.
+See Part 2.
+(Technical Document) for details.